OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 • More than one entry may be submitted by a single applicant.
 An Entry online, a corresponding Entry Fee on Withoutabox.com and a WAB code (to be written on the top the DVD screeners of the film) must accompany each and every entry.

 • Film produced in languages other than English must have legible English subtitles.
-If selected as a Nominee, complete dialogue in English of the movie must be provided in a Word doc format.
+If selected as a Nominee, complete dialogue in English and Italian of the movie must be provided in a Word doc format.
 English language films will be screened with Italian subtitles*; Italian language films will be screened with English subtitles.
 All other films will be screened with Italian subtitles.
 MIFF Awards Nominees grant permission to “audio-describe” the film for the sight-impaired and to translate and dub dialogues in Italian for promotion purposes.

-*FOR FEATURE FILMS CATEGORY NON-ITALIAN LANGUAGE ONLY: if the film will be provided with Italian subtitles - and both English for non-English films - the fee will be waived, and returned.
-Please contact firstname.lastname@example.org to know how.
+*FOR FEATURE AND DOCUMENTARY FILMS CATEGORY NON-ITALIAN LANGUAGE ONLY: if the film will be provided with Italian subtitles - and both English for non-English films - the fee will be waived, and returned.
+Please contact email@example.com to know how.

 • If informed in advance, Nominees and Winners are strictly prohibited from communicating their winning status before the Award Announcement.
 Divulging the status before the official LDVFS/MIFF announcements may result in the withdrawal of the Nominee Status or the award, and replaced with the following film in the ballot runner-up.